-- Ed Discussion is the best way to reach the instructor and GTA/ULAs for any course related queries.
+- Ed Discussion is the best way to reach me for any course-related queries.
 We can refer back to our previous discussions here and also as it will be visible to the entire class.
 So, the other students will be able to get benefit from it.
-Not all posts require a reply from the instructor/GTA/ULA and often it is better for students to hash out an answer to a question.
-But inform the instructor if you do not get a reply within 24 hours. - Sending email to the Instructor (ehsans@onid.oregonstate.edu) is the preferred way to only for matters of a personal nature related to the course (please include the prefix CS-225_40X_Term Name in the subject) or if you have not received a reply to your post on Ed Discussion.
-If needed, MS Teams for discussion can be used.
-Please resend the email if the instructor does not respond within 24 hours. - We will have constant GTA/ULA support, so it should be possible to get office hour help throughout the term.
-You will find the contact information of the Instructor and GTA/ ULAs on Canvas. - We will maintain virtual office hours using MS Teams/Zoom.
-At the beginning and end of each office hour session, the ULA would put up a message on the MS Teams channel(office_hours) informing so. - The ULAs and myself try the best we can to monitor Canvas email.
-But there are less options to sort and filter mail via that system so there is a much higher likely-hood that we will miss things that get sent via Canvas mail.
+Not all posts require a reply from me and often it is better for students to hash out an answer to a question.
+But please email me if you do not receive a reply within 24 hours. - I can be reached via the class-specific MS Teams workspace/Zoom during my office hours.
+I also check MS Teams frequently outside my designated office hours so you can tag or DM me @ehsans if required. - Sending an email at ehsans@onid.oregonstate.edu is a preferred way only for a matter of a personal nature related to the course, or scheduling a meeting outside the fixed office hour timings, or if you have not received a reply to your post/message on Ed Discussion/ MS Teams within 24 hours (please include the prefix CS225_400_F21 in the subject).
+Please resend me the email if I do not respond within 24 hours. - The GTA/ULAs and I try the best we can to monitor Canvas email.
+But there are fewer options to sort and filter mail via that system so there is a much higher likelihood that we will miss things that get sent via Canvas mail.
 So, I strongly recommend that you do not use it.